MushtaqHussain-coder/Bilhop-Test/README.md

 3. Make sure the code is scalable and production-ready;
 4. Upload the code to Github;
 5. Share the details with us for review and further discussion.

+## Getting Started

+To run the application, you will need to have Docker and Docker Compose installed on your machine.

+1. Clone the repository to your local machine.
+2. Open a terminal and navigate to the root directory of the repository.
+3. Copy `.env-example` as `.env`
+4. Copy `docker-compose.override-example.yml` as `docker-compose.override.yml`
+5. Start the service by running `docker-compose up`